Peter Beresford: Life and work

-Beresford was also co-founder and chair (and subsequently co-chair) of Shaping Our Lives, the independent, national disabled people's and service users’ organisation and network that is committed to improving the quality of support available to service users and increasing their say and control over their lives.
+Beresford was also co-founder and chair (and subsequently co-chair) of Shaping Our Lives, the independent, national disabled people's and service users' organisation and network that is committed to improving the quality of support available to service users and increasing their say and control over their lives.
 Shaping Our Lives has pioneered the development of user involvement in professional education and also of user controlled research.
 It has been the UK partner of PowerUs, an international partnership to take forward this work.
 In March 2020 Shaping Our Lives was awarded £197,448 by the Big Lottery Community Fund to develop the Inclusive Involvement Movement over four years.
 Its aim is to promote the voice of different equality groups who use health and social care services, and other services provided by the public and voluntary sectors to advance the involvement of disabled people and other marginalized groups.
-It is carrying out this work in parallel to a partnership research project with King’s College London supported by the Economic and Social Research Council (ESRC), exploring the principles of Nobel Prize Winner Elinor Ostrom’s for collaborative working.
+It carried out this work in parallel to a partnership research project with King's College London supported by the Economic and Social Research Council (ESRC), exploring the principles of Nobel Prize Winner Elinor Ostrom's for collaborative working.

 He has been a trustee of the Social Care Institute for Excellence, the National Skills Academy for Social Care and Skills For Care as well as being a member of government advisory groups and committees.
-He was appointed an Officer of the Order of the British Empire in the 2008 New Year's honours list, ‘for services to social care’.
+He was appointed an Officer of the Order of the British Empire in the 2008 New Year's honours list, 'for services to social care'.
 He was appointed Fellow of the Academy of the Social Sciences in 2006.
 He is emeritus professor at Brunel University London, visiting professor at Edge Hill University and the University of East Anglia and Fellow of the School of Social Care Research.
-From December 2015 until July 202, he was professor of citizen participation at the University of Essex.
-He was an Executive Editor of the leading disability peer reviewed journal, Disability & Society until 2019.
-In July 2017, Beresford was awarded the Honorary Degree of Doctor of Science (Hon.D.Sc.) by Edge Hill University '‘in recognition of his distinguished academic and professional career within the fields of social work, social policy and citizen participation".
+From December 2015 until July 2020, he was professor of citizen participation at the University of Essex.
+He was an Executive Editor of the leading disability peer-reviewed journal, Disability & Society until 2019.
+In July 2017, Beresford was awarded the Honorary Degree of Doctor of Science (Hon.D.Sc.) by Edge Hill University in recognition of his distinguished academic and professional career within the fields of social work, social policy and citizen participation".
 He was awarded the title of 'Adjunct Professor in Citizen Participation and User Involvement' at the University of Southern Denmark in May 2021.

-His work at UEA focuses on the participatory theme of the National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) programme 2019-2024, a government funded health and care research programme.
+His work at UEA has focused on the participatory theme of the National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) programme 2019-2024, a government funded health and care research programme.

+His latest book explores the reasons for the rise and perpetuation of increasingly destructive international neoliberal politics and contrasts this with the emergence of New Social Movements (NSMs), highlighting how the personal values, roles and relationships associated with the latter may offer an effective route out of the former.